soleaf/MintKit/README.md

 ====

 ###Only Use Compiled Library
-*Just copy Files on Release folder and Link Your project!*
+Just copy Files on Release folder and Link Your project!

+**There is Sample Project for Installing.
+Check `mintKitSample.xcodeproj` on WorkSpace or '/Sample'**

 1. [Download](https://github.com/soleaf/MintKit/archive/master.zip) or [Clone](github-mac://openRepo/https://github.com/soleaf/MintKit) to any directory.
 2. Copy `mintKit/Release/libMintKit.a`, `headers` to your project folder.